charan1601/Kitchen_Story/README.md

 ## Development server

-Run `npm install` & 'npm start' for a dev server.
+Run `npm install` & `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding